• Home

 Law Review: Real property agent’s duty to disclose

 As every actual property agent knows, retailers have a responsibility to reveal all material topics affecting the price or desirability of the assets that they understand or have to recognize.
 So, when I examine the case of Ryan v.
-Real Estate of the Pacific, Inc. (Pacific Sotheby’s International Realty), I became amazed by the egregious failure to reveal a completely apparent material count.
+Real Estate of the Pacific, Inc. (Pacific Sotheby’s International Realty), I am amazed by the egregious failure to reveal a completely apparent material conflict.
 Greed and what it does to human beings never ceases to amaze me.

 Article Summary show